geudde/attic-chest/pages/13.reference/01.porden/docs.md

 While loud contending o'er his foaming flood

-With spirits of the mountain and the wood ;*
+With spirits of the mountain and the wood;*

 There in mid ether, o'er the monarch's head,